CodingLawyersClub/todo-instructions/README.md

 Great, now this new store is in your app!
 It doesn't do anything yet though.
 Let's change that!

+## Building Our Requests

-- First, we need to define our network request to make.
+First, we need to define our network request to make.
 All of our network requests are made in the `agent.js` file.
 Navigate to it (TIP: don't forget you can always search for a file in VSCode by searching CMD + P).

-- Below `Account` add a new variable named `ToDo`.
+Below `Account` add a new variable named `ToDo`.
 This is where all the network requests around the `ToDo` model will go.
 This just keeps things organized and much easier to read.

 ```
 const ToDo = {